awslabs/aws-fluent-plugin-kinesis/README.md

       flush_thread_burst_interval 0.01
       flush_thread_count 15

 When you use Fluent v1.0 (td-agent3), write these configurations in buffer section.
-For more details, see [Buffer section configurations](https://docs.fluentd.org/configuration/buffer-section).
+For more details, see [Config: Buffer Section][fluentd-buffer-section].

 Note: Each value should be adjusted to your system by yourself.